ITSLeeds/TDS/messages/welcome.md

 8. Have you got experience with geographic data?

-9. Have you got experience with geographic data?

-10. What would you most like to get out of this course?
+9. What would you most like to get out of this course?

 # References